5 Big Problems With the 2022 Lexus NX, According to Consumer Reports

-Lexus has recently given the NX a redesign for the 2022 model year, and car critics, such as Consumer Reports, have finally weighed in on how the redesigned NX stacks up.
+Lexus has recently given the NX a redesign for the 2022 model year, and car critics have finally weighed in on how the redesigned NX stacks up.
 Overall, the 2022 Lexus NX is a much better luxury SUV than the older model years were, and it even earned a recommendation from car critics.
 Despite being a better car overall, the 2022 Lexus NX still comes with its share of issues, and here’s a look at five of them.

 1. Annoying to use and find electronic door releases